Prince George's Stadium

 Prince George's Stadium is a multipurpose sports venue located in unincorporated Prince George's County, Maryland, near Bowie, primarily used for baseball.
-It is home of the Baltimore Orioles' Double-A affiliated Bowie Baysox in the Eastern League.
+It is home of the Baltimore Orioles' Double-A affiliated Chesapeake Baysox in the Eastern League.
 The stadium is the result of a cooperative venture between Maryland Baseball Limited Partnership and the Maryland-National Capital Park and Planning Commission, and is built on park property.

 History

 The stadium opened June 16, 1994.
 Its capacity for baseball is listed at 10,000, but when the Double-A All-Star Game was held there in 2000, the attendance was about 14,000.
 The 2002 Major League Lacrosse All-Star Game was held at the stadium.

 While the stadium was being finished, the Baysox played one full season (1993) at Baltimore's Memorial Stadium and a few series in 1994 at fields belonging to the United States Naval Academy in Annapolis, and the University of Maryland, College Park, as well as the minor league stadiums of the Frederick Keys and Wilmington Blue Rocks.